ufz/ogs/web/content/docs/benchmarks/small-deformations/mechanics-lubby2-shear-traction.md

 We solve a non-linear small deformation problem on a cube with shear traction on the top boundary face.
 The 3D problem is setup identical to the corresponding 2D problem.

-See the TODO: {asset:795:link}-PDF for detailed problem description.
+See the [lubby2.pdf](https://docs.opengeosys.org/assets/files/Documentation/Selected-Benchmarks/lubby2.pdf) for detailed problem description.

 ## Results and evaluation